Kartones/mazes-for-programmers-python-src/README.md

 ## Introduction

 I'm reading the [Mazes for Programmers](http://www.mazesforprogrammers.com) book, but source code comes in Ruby and I like Python, so I decided to rewrite them as I read.
-And along the way add tests, both to make sure the conversion is ok and to see a more continuous way than having to write all basic stuff and an "ASCII renderer" to see anything.
+And along the way add tests, both to make sure the conversion is ok and to see a more continuous way than having to write all basic stuff and an "ASCII renderer" before being able to see anything.

+## Implemented algorithms

+- Binary Tree
+- Sidewinder

+Note: This list will grow as I progress with the book.

 ## Setup